Package 'gratis'

 object

-A 'mar' object, usually the output of mar_model().
+A mar object, usually created by mar_model().

 nsim